What are the stages of the campaigns at KCLSU?

-Why would a campaign need association support?
+Why would a campaign need network support?

-These are groups of students that aim to combat oppression, discrimination and inequality faced by students on a local and national level. associations exist to connect us, highlight current issues, and empower us to act collectively and bring about change.
+These are groups of students that aim to combat oppression, discrimination and inequality faced by students on a local and national level.
+Networks exist to connect us, highlight current issues, and empower us to act collectively and bring about change.

-The seven associations are as follows:
+The eight networks are as follows: